Understanding Shoal Creek

 Erosion & Habitat Loss: Because the watershed is highly developed, stormwater flows quickly over the landscape, and in addition to carrying pollutants, causes significant erosion and destabilization of creek and tributary banks.
 Erosion is one of the primary causes of native habitat loss on Shoal Creek.
 Sediment also worsens water quality conditions, limits recreation and creates safety hazards.
 According to a citywide inventory of citizen-reported erosion sites, the Shoal Creek Watershed accounts for 14% of the erosion site problem scores, the largest portion of total scores represented by any single watershed.

-Groundwater & Spring Flow: The Shoal Creek Watershed is home to numerous springs that suffer from reduced flow or have ceased flowing altogether.
+Groundwater & Spring Flow: The Shoal Creek Watershed is home to numerous springs, including at its headwaters, that suffer from reduced flow or have ceased flowing altogether.
 Diminished spring flow poses a serious threat to both the watershed’s overall ecosystem as well as regional water supply.
 Three and a half square miles of the Shoal Creek Watershed recharge the Edwards Aquifer, which provides drinking water to many Central Texas residents and sustains native Hill Country habitats.
-Reduced flows can exacerbate the effects of pollution, impacting the quality of water in the creek for wildlife, recreation and ultimately drinking water.
+Reduced flows can exacerbate the effects of pollution, impacting the quality of water in the creek for wildlife, recreation, and ultimately drinking water.
 Spring flows also provide critical instream flows for local and regional species.